 Homeland Security: The U.S. Secret Service

-This post is part of Colorado Technical University’s Homeland Security blog series in which University Dean of Security Studies Dr. Nadav Morag outlines areas within the field.
+This post is part of Colorado Technical University’s Homeland Security blog series in which Dr. Nadav Morag outlines areas within the field.
 From the government at federal, state and local levels, to the private sector, homeland security is a wide-ranging field.
 This week, he explores the Secret Service, an agency that does a lot more than protect the president.

 The Secret Service is almost always associated in the public mind with the protection of the president of the United States.
 That, indeed, is the organization’s most public role.
 But the Service has a dual role, and a large and critical part of its function has to do with the protection of the national economy and financial infrastructure.
 The Secret Service is thus both a security/protection agency as well as a law-enforcement agency, and it sometimes suffers from a “split personality,” since many of its personnel spend part of their careers in the security/protection mission of the organization and other periods within the law-enforcement/investigative branch of the Service.